Maximality of Galois actions for abelian and hyperkahler varieties: Group theoretic preliminaries

-\begin{prop} Let $F$ be a characteristic zero local field with valuation ring $O_F$ and residue field $\F_q$.
+\begin{prop} Let $F$ be a characteristic $0$ local field with valuation ring $O_F$ and residue field $\F_q$.
 Let $V$ be a finite-dimensional vector space over $F$ and $\Gamma$ a compact subgroup of $\GL(V)$ which acts semisimply on $V$.
-The following conditions are equivalent: \begin{enumerate}[(i)] \item For some $\Gamma$-stable lattice $\Lambda$ of $V$, $\Lambda\otimes_{O_F}\F_q$ is semisimple, and
+The following assertions are equivalent. \begin{enumerate}[(i)] \item For some $\Gamma$-stable lattice $\Lambda$ of $V$, we have

 \item For every $\Gamma$-subrepresentation $W$ of $V$ and every $\Gamma$-stable lattice $\Lambda_W$ of $W$, $\Lambda_W\otimes_{O_F}\F_q$ is semisimple, and